speedst3r/docker-runzero/README.md

 4. The explorer should register to your organisation and be visible in the console

 ### Updating
-1. Restart the container, the latest version will be downloaded when the container starts.
+1. The runzero explorer will update and restart itself without restarting the container.
+Should you restart the container, the latest version will be downloaded when the container starts.